 The elegant Greco-Roman Market Building at the end of James Street is unmissable, and no Covent Garden shopping guide would be complete without a nod to it.
 The Market Building has come a long way since its humble beginnings as a produce market in 1654, with the current structure having officially opened in 1830.
 It’s here that Armani launched its first box pop-up in the UK and Tom Ford established its first beauty store.
 You’ll find the Dior Beauty Boutique as well as the first UK boutiques of jeweller Olivia Burton and watchmaker Daniel Wellington.
 Penhaligon’s, the luxury British perfume house that’s favoured by the Royal family, also has a fragrant branch in the Market Building.
 If all this retail therapy builds up an appetite, indulge in a delightful pastel macaron or two from French bakery Ladurée.

 Intersecting James Street is Floral Street, a quiet row of excellent boutiques that’s very easy to miss when caught up in the busy tides of Covent Garden’s main piazza.
-Midway down the street is Diptyque, purveyor of coveted fragrances and beautifully scented candles.
+Midway down the street is Diptyque, purveyor of coveted fragrances and beautifully scented candles and here you'll also discover the small but perfectly formed, Alex Monroe jewellery store.
 But it’s really in the field of prestigious British menswear that Floral Street comes into its own.
 Fashion designer Paul Smith opened its first London shop here in 1979, and Kent & Curwen, which injects classic British style with a sharp 21st-century flavour, has a store a few doors down.
 Further along, there are branches representing British menswear designers Nigel Hall and Ted Baker.